 Challenge number Detail of challenge 1 We have seen an increase in children with Social Emotional and Mental Health needs.
-2 Supporting children's attainment at every level in core areas with a specific focus in English and Maths 3 Many pupils are unable to access extended services and enrichment opportunities.
-4 Some families and children need pastoral support due to lack of engagement with a child's learning.
+2 Supporting children's attainment at every level in core areas with a specific focus in English and Maths 3 Many pupils are unable to access extended services and enrichment opportunities due to our rural location.
+4 Some families and children need pastoral support.
 5 Some home environments do not support learning digitally at home and some children experience rural isolation 6 Attendance remains a key focus